lewisdecarolis19/GithubUtilizationMetrics/README.md

   -  How has the team's usage of GitHub changed over time?
 What is the trend over the past ___ quarters or years?
 Is there a reason for this?
-  -  Are we utilizing Github as our code review tool as intended?
+  -  Are we utilizing Github for code reviews as intended?
   -  How does the number of internal cases requiring a code review submission compare to the actual number of pull requests?
 Which cases didn't have a pull request that should have?
   -  Are there certain types of internal cases that are more susceptible to not receiving a pull request?
 Why is this?
   -  How many commits are pushed per pull request, on average?
 Are we commiting new code after it has been reviewed by the team?